grumpyjames/birding-almanac/features/a-200-bird-year/part-26-cape-wrath.md

   </figcaption>
 </figure>

-Gordon tells us that the area around a lake roughly half way through this walk is a possible Corncrake site.
+Gordon (the guidebook author, who we have decided is with us in spirit) tells us that the area around a lake roughly half way through this walk is a possible Corncrake site.
 That may well be true, but our chance of seeing one at this time of day is zero in any case.
 Instead, we enjoy the views of Fulmar from the cliffs - I get some more time to fail to take any decent flight photos of them.

 <figure class="figure">
   <img